JustinBirchard/smelloscope/README.md

   <img alt="Shows a picture of Fry trying out the Smell-O-Scope." src="https://facingwinter.com/misc2022/smelloscope2small.jpg">
 </picture>

-The Smelloscope gives scientists and curiousity seekers a chance to get a long hard whiff of publicly traded companies.
+The Smelloscope gives curiousity seekers a chance to get a long hard whiff of publicly traded companies.

 By examining groups of similar stocks (like those in the same industry), the Smelloscope can help determine which stocks are fragarant and which are putrid.

-### A simple Jupyter Notebook is where all the action happens.
+### A Jupyter Notebook is where the action happens.
 From there, users can:
 - Generate detailed scorecards for all companies in the Peer Group
 - Examine 50+ metrics for every company
 - View averages for every metric in the Peer Group